andrewprograms/gpu_xml_parser/README.md

   from gpu_docx_parser import GpuDocxParser

   # Your DOCX XML content
   xml_content = #get the xml content somehow.
-Probably just unzip and grab the Document.xml.
+  # Probably just unzip view and read the Document.xml.
   # I want to write this unzip portion in Rust eventually.

   # Initialize the parser